Projection Effects in Barred Galaxies Causing Wrong Interpretation of Radial Flows: Kinematics modeling with the bar at from the kinematic axes

 Depending on the configuration and the true inclination angle, the program uses either a median value or a Bézier interpolation for the geometrical parameters.
 Bézier interpolation is predominant among the fits of the geometrical parameters, meaning that the dispersion is usually more than $3^\circ$ for the PA and $i$.

 The lower the inclination, the further the PA estimated by \texttt{3D-Barolo} in the region $R<4$~kpc is from the expected PA of $\phi=270^\circ$ (first row of Fig.~\ref{fig:fits_PA_free}).
-Outside this region, the computed PA corresponds to the correct value we used as a fixed input in Sect.~\ref{subsec:freei_fixedPA}, $\phi=270^\circ$.
+This region corresponds to an area larger than the bar region ($R<2.5$~kpc), but errors are significant within this area.
+Beyond 4~kpc, the computed PA corresponds to the correct value we used as a fixed input in Sect.~\ref{subsec:freei_fixedPA}, $\phi=270^\circ$.
 However, inside the bar, \texttt{3D-Barolo} tends to oppose the PA to the bar orientation when it is at $\pm45^\circ$.
 This is likely due to the influence of the spiral structure around the bar.
 For a highly inclined disk ($i_{\rm true}=80^\circ$ in all configurations and also $i_{\rm true}=70^\circ$ in configurations (c) and (d)), \texttt{3D-Barolo} computes the right PA even in the bar region.
 The bar is less observable in almost edge-on disks and the algorithm seems to ignore its effect on the geometrical parameters in this case.

 When the bar is at $\pm 45^\circ$ from the kinematic axes (first row of Fig.~\ref{fig:fits_PA_free}), the PA varies more than when the bar is along the minor axis but less than when the bar is along the major axis (first row of Fig.~\ref{fig:fits_PA_free}).
 With a free inclination angle, the maximum PA variation is: \begin{itemize} \item $\Delta\phi_{\rm max}\simeq55^\circ$ for the bar aligned with the major axis, \item $\Delta\phi_{\rm max}\simeq36^\circ$ for the bar at $\pm45^\circ$, \item $\Delta\phi_{\rm max}\simeq17^\circ$ for the bar aligned with the minor axis. \end{itemize} The more the bar affects the tangential velocity, the more \texttt{3D-Barolo} attempts to compensate for this effect by modifying the PA.